Kenneth MacDonald (English actor)

-Personal life
+Early life

 MacDonald was born in Manchester, the son of Scottish heavyweight wrestling champion Bill MacDonald, who died of kidney failure at the age of 43 when Kenneth was 13.

 He attended Xaverian College preparatory school in Fallowfield, Manchester, St Anthony's preparatory school in Stony Stratford, Buckinghamshire, and went on to St Bernardine's Franciscan College in Buckingham, where he took part in school productions, notably The Business of Good Government, in which he played Herod, and Arsenic and Old Lace.
 Ken left school at eighteen to help support his mother Emily.
 He took a job at a Kellogg's cornflakes factory.
 During night shifts he would perform Hamlet and other Shakespeare plays that he had learned at school, earning the nickname "Hamlet".
-MacDonald met his wife Sheila while he was appearing in panto in Crewe in 1976.
-She was the costume designer at the time.
-They had two children: William (born 1986) and Charlotte (born 1989).

-Acting career
+Career

-MacDonald's first television role was Benny in Softly, Softly in 1972.
-In 1975, he made a guest appearance in series 2, episode 1, of Last of the Summer Wine.
-A year later he moved to London and joined the National Youth Theatre.
+MacDonald's first television role was as Red Whiskers in the Television film Billy Budd in 1966.
+MacDonald would not act professionally for another six years before playing Benny in an episode of Softly, Softly in 1972.He moved to London in 1972 and joined the National Youth Theatre.
 He appeared in a 1977 episode of Dad's Army.

 MacDonald featured regularly in the BBC sitcom It Ain't Half Hot Mum, running from 3 January 1974 to 3 September 1981.
 It was set in the jungles of Burma and India during the Second World War and MacDonald played the character Gunner "Nobby" Clark, a member of a Royal Artillery Concert Party.

-He also had a minor part as Jacko's brother in the comedy series Brush Strokes which ran from 1986 to 1991, in which he was married to the less than faithful Gloria.
+In 1975, he made a guest appearance in series 2, episode 1, of Last of the Summer Wine.

-When he landed the part of pub landlord Mike in the Only Fools and Horses episode "Who's a Pretty Boy?" in 1983, it was initially believed to be a one-episode role.
+When he landed the part of pub landlord Mike Fisher in the Only Fools and Horses episode "Who's a Pretty Boy?" in 1983, it was initially believed to be a one-episode role.
 However, the character became a series regular, appearing until Christmas 1996.

+Also in 1996 he played Inspector Jennings in Heartbeat series 6 episode 16.

 MacDonald also appeared in the Granada Television Rentals television adverts of the late 1970s and made a cameo appearance in one episode of Goodnight Sweetheart, playing Mr Jones alongside his Only Fools and Horses co-star Nicholas Lyndhurst.
 He also appeared in an episode of The Thin Blue Line as a club owner.
 In 1996 he played DI McCluskey in Crocodile Shoes II alongside Jimmy Nail.
 In 1992, MacDonald had a brief appearance on the Channel 4 soap Brookside as George Webb, a racist owner of a petrol station.

-His character Mike in Only Fools and Horses was not killed off.
-When the programme was revived for three episodes from 2001, after MacDonald's death, Mike was imprisoned for trying to embezzle the brewery.
+His last role to air before his death was as a Minder in a 2001 episode of Time Gentlemen Please.